jellyfangs/messenger-bot-tutorial/README.md

     ![Alt text](/demo/shot2.jpg)

-4. Go back to Terminal and type in this command to trigger the Facebbook app to send messages.
+4. Go back to Terminal and type in this command to trigger the Facebook app to send messages.
 Remember to use the token you requested earlier.

     ```bash
     curl -X POST "https://graph.facebook.com/v2.6/me/subscribed_apps?access_token=<PAGE_ACCESS_TOKEN>"